- Document Link: JBD – Absences and Excuses

 L. Driver’s License/Learner’s Permit Denial

-The School District will establish appropriate protocol relative to State law regarding the documentation of students who are enrolled in the School District and not under an expulsion for purposes of denial or suspension of driver’s licenses/leaner’s permits.
+The School District will establish appropriate protocol relative to State law regarding the documentation of students who are enrolled in the School District and not under an expulsion for purposes of denial or suspension of driver’s licenses/learner’s permits.

-ADOPTED: August 21, 2008 REVISED: July 18, 2024
+ADOPTED: August 21, 2008